tchase56/vscode_demo/README.md

 # VSCode Demo

 VSCode is a very powerful IDE owned by Microsoft.
 It has helped me and many of my colleagues to code much more efficiently.
-It minimizes the need to have many different programs and tabs open while developing code.
-In this demo I will describe a set of VSCode features that are very useful to any developer, and have been particularly useful to me as a Data Scientist.
+It minimizes the need to have many different programs open while developing code, and offers powerful extensions.
+In this demo I will describe a set of VSCode features that are useful to any developer, and have been particularly useful to me as a Data Scientist.

+### After following along with the demo you will be able to:
+* Configure VSCode to get started developing code
+* Manage a python environment using conda or docker
+* Run python scripts and ipython notebooks
+* debug your code
+* Use the source control extension
+* use the SQLite extension
+* Use Github Copilot

-## Glossary
+## Table of Contents

 * Prerequisites
 * Environment Management
     * Conda
-    * Attaching VSCode Directly to Docker Container
+    * Attaching VSCode Directly to a Docker Container
 * Python
     * Running Python Script
     * Running IPython Notebook